rainforestapp/heroku-addon-docs/README.md

 rainforest run --token <YOUR API TOKEN> --fg --fail-fast all
 ```

-You can find your API token in the [settings](https://app.rainforestqa.com/settings/account) pane of your account.
+You can find your API token in the [integrations](https://app.rainforestqa.com/settings/integrations) pane of your account.

 The `--fg` option ensures that the command only returns when the run is complete.
 If you do not specify it, the tool will trigger the run, but will then exit immediately.

 The `--fail-fast` option makes the rainforest tool return immediately after the first failure.
 For all options, refer to the [Github page](https://github.com/rainforestapp/rainforest-cli) of the tool.

 ### Suggested Workflow

-The perfect workflow will of course depends on your application and your specific needs, but here's one we have found works well for most.
+The perfect workflow will of course depends on your application and your specific needs.
+Here are a few that we find work well.

 We found it extremely powerful to have our CI server handle our deployments.
 We've configured it to deploy to our staging server whenever new code is merged into the `staging` branch.

 When new code is merged into that branch, the following happens: